The issue that won't go away, even if they did.

 If Rs don’t figure it out, it’s likely to be huge Dem midterm leverage.

 Bonus points: Cool graphics.
-Did the super slick dealmaker find yet another way to get us to pay for tariffs?
+And did the super slick dealmaker find yet another way to get us to pay for tariffs?
 And is he also truly, finally losing it?
 (Very strong water!)

 Stay tuned.
 We’ll watch it here.